-Drake House was generally liked by its residents.
-Conveniently placed for shops and public transport, the building was in good condition and hardy halfway through its practical life.
+Drake House appeared generally liked by its residents.
+Conveniently placed for shops and public transport, the building was in good condition and about halfway through its practical life.
 At the invitation of a group challenging the proposal to demolish, some students at the city’s School of Architecture drew up innovative plans to reconfigure Drake’s floor layouts for improved accommodation and mixed use.

 Vernon acquired a concentration of tenants, many of them young, who were barely or inadequately prepared for accepting social responsibilities.
 The Council’s housing allocations policy must be regarded as a factor, but the reputation of Vernon House was perhaps sealed by the local media’s regular and unhelpful attachment of the adjective ‘notorious’ to the name whenever an incident was reported.

 There was only the one attraction that day [Picture 2].

 A pupil from the nearby primary school pushed the plunger.
 His action detonated some 1200 charges to release 30 kilos of carefully placed explosive, reducing the 210ft (64m) high 22-storey tower block – the joint tallest residential building in the city – to a 15,000 tonnes pile of rubble deposited within its own curtilage [Pictures 3 to 8].Kinthorpe and Laxthorpe low-rise blocks overlooking the scene [Picture 9].